-Macau Special Administrative Region Google maps and facts
+Macau Special Administrative Region Google Maps and Facts

 To activate Street View on any city of Macau, drag above the Zoom feature the yellow little man in the map.